 Pennsylvania is home to many tree frogs, and many people don’t even know that.
 From now on you can think of this place as a rich habitat of 6 colorful & tough tree frogs.
 This tiny critter plays a crucial role in the ecosystem of Pennsylvania.

-In Pennsylvania you will find Northern cricket frog, Spring peeper, Gray tree frog, Mountain chorus frog, and Upland chorus frog.
+In Pennsylvania you will find 6 species of Tree Frogs – Northern cricket frog, Spring peeper, Gray tree frog, Mountain chorus frog, and Upland chorus frog.

-In this short blog, you will see the range, habitat, breeding season, calling sound, lifespan, size, and skin color of this squishy frog.
+In this article, you will see the range, habitat, breeding season, calling sound, lifespan, size, and skin color of this squishy frog.

 So without cutting any more time let’s see them below!